Silhouettes

 Formerly, the blackbird was a shy forest bird, but in the last hundred years or so, it has spread to virtually all urban areas in Europe, today being one of the most common city birds.
 It is distributed across Europe and the Middle East, eastwards to Kazakhstan and Kyrgyzstan, and it has also been introduced to Australia and New Zealand.

-The blackbird and other thrushes are described in depth on the page Animals – Birds: Thrushes.
+The blackbird and many other thrushes are described on the page Animals – Birds: Thrushes.

 Blackbird, sitting on a straw roof at dawn, Funen, Denmark.
 (Photo copyright © by Kaj Halberg)